 As described in B1, typically only one measured quantity is used for analyzing high-energy data.
 Especially in the case of ISGRI with its mask coding and sub-module geometry, the timing information will provide additional discriminative power with respect to measuring polarization.
-The timing between individual events allows to identify Compton scatterings inside ISGRI alone: Only the time differences of events that accumulate close to zero would be chosen to identify (select) possible Compton events.
-Furthermore, for pixels at the edges or corners of the submodules (see sketch in Fig. X5), only the opposing side will potentially be populated by Compton events (as the boundaries are 'dark').
-However, since the mask is also masking certain neighboring pixels, this 'forbids' other neighboring pixels from being due to Compton scattering.
+The timing between individual events allows us to identify Compton scatterings inside ISGRI alone: Only the time differences of events that accumulate close to zero would be chosen to identify (select) possible Compton events.
+Furthermore, for pixels at the edges or corners of the sub-modules (see sketch in Fig. 11), only the opposing side will potentially be populated by Compton events (as the boundaries are 'dark').
+However, since the mask also blocks certain neighboring pixels, other neighboring pixel events cannot be due to Compton scattering.
 This applies to several pixels along the edges of ISGRI's sub-modules, and would then provide again a distribution of Compton scattering angles (counts per azimuthal scattering angle bin), translating the initial measurement (counts per pixel and time modulo mask).